Lonnie Hammargren

-Lonnie Lee Hammargren (born December 25, 1937) is an American politician and a retired neurosurgeon.
-He was elected a member of the non-partisan board of regents for the Nevada System of Higher Education, an office he held from 1988 to 1994; he is the former 31st lieutenant governor of Nevada, serving from 1995 to 1999 as a member of the Republican Party.
-As of 2022, he is the most recent Nevada lieutenant governor to serve under governor from the opposing party, having served with Democrat Bob Miller.
+Lonnie Lee Hammargren (December 25, 1937 – June 13, 2023) was an American politician and neurosurgeon who served as the 31st lieutenant governor of Nevada from 1995 to 1999.
+Prior to being lieutenant governor, Hammargren also served a regent of the Nevada System of Higher Education from 1988 to 1994.

+Hammargren, a Republican, was the most recent lieutenant governor of Nevada who belonged to a political party different than that of the sitting governor.
+He served with Governor Bob Miller, a Democrat, during Miller's second four-year term.

+Prior to politics, Hammargren was a neurosurgeon and was as a flight surgeon at NASA for the Apollo program from November 1965 to March 1966.

-He is also known for his "eclectic collection of artifacts, including old casino signs and an Apollo space capsule".
+The eclectic collection of artifacts, including old casino signs, and an Apollo space capsule.

 Career

 Medical career

-Hammargren is a neurosurgeon first licensed in 1971.
-Lonnie spent several years as a NASA flight surgeon.
+Hammargren was a neurosurgeon and was as a flight surgeon at NASA for the Apollo program from November 1965 to March 1966.

 He also operated on boxer Duk Koo Kim in November 1982, following Kim's loss to Ray Mancini; Kim died as a result of his injuries in the fight.

 Following Roy Horn's near-fatal tiger attack in 2003, Hammargren spoke up to correct misinformation in the press about the procedure Horn (of Siegfried & Roy) had received.
+Hammargren has collected some of the skulls and brains of his former patients.

 According to Hammargren, he gave up surgery in 2005, when the cost for his malpractice insurance was raised to $275,000/year; in 2009, as part of a medical malpractice settlement, he agreed to give up surgery permanently, though he retained his medical license.
+Hammargren's Nevada medical license expired in 2017.
+According to the Nevada State Board of Medical Examiners, Hammargren had four medical malpractice judgments against him that were $5,000 or more each.